michaelkirk/georust_book/src/join-the-party.md

 # Join the Party

 Think about the people who help fill the blank spaces in your life.
 The shape of each relationship is usually a little different, but it's almost always possible to find some common ground.
-For example, even if your friends (incorrectly) think that ["the dress"](https://en.wikipedia.org/wiki/The_dress) is white and gold, they still (correctly) don't like feeling thirsty.
+Even if your friends (incorrectly) think that ["the dress"](https://en.wikipedia.org/wiki/The_dress) is white and gold, they still (correctly) don't like feeling thirsty.

 ## Drink from the Firehose